andresdlRoca/Connect4AI_Proyect-UVG/README.md

 # Connect 4 AI Project
-AI Client that plays connect 4 when connected to the game coordinator/server provided in the [server](./server/open-1v1-board-game-coordinator/) folder.
+AI Client that plays connect 4 when connected to the game coordinator/server provided in [this repo](https://github.com/samuelchvez/open-1v1-board-game-coordinator).

 ## Client info
 WIP